ehc12345678/manager/readme/README.md

 A large part of my mission as a manager is to help you to develop and meet your own goals as well as provide feedback and coaching to help you develop.
 We will have regular interactions through the normal course of the day while working on projects.
-THe team and company culture typically dictates the means, but I tend to have lots of slack and zoom communication.
+The team and company culture typically dictates the means, but I tend to have lots of slack and zoom communication.
 It is also important to have consistent, regularly scheduled one-on-ones.